buerokratt/Installation-Guides/instal_draft.md

 Mount certificates into container as `/etc/ssl/certs/cert.crt` and `/etc/ssl/certs/key.key`

-Update `env-config.js` url-s linking to your setups components.
+Modify `env-config.js` url-s linking to your setups components.
 For example:
 ```
 {